Charles Taylor (North Carolina politician): Career

-He served in the North Carolina General Assembly as a Republican from Transylvania County from 1967 to 1975 — serving in the State House from 1967 to 1973 and the State Senate from 1973 to 1975.
+Taylor served in the North Carolina General Assembly as a Republican from Transylvania County from 1967 to 1975 — serving in the State House from 1967 to 1973 and the State Senate from 1973 to 1975.
 He then returned to his business interests until entering Congress.

 In 1988, Taylor ran against Democratic incumbent Jamie Clarke and lost by just over 1,500 votes.
 He sought a rematch against Clarke in 1990 and won by 2,700 votes.
 He was reelected with 54 percent of the vote in 1992, even as Bill Clinton carried the district.
 He was reelected six more times from the 11th, which includes most of North Carolina's share of the Blue Ridge Mountains.

 In his first term, as a member of the Gang of Seven, a group of first-term Republican Representatives, Taylor worked to expose the 1992 House banking scandal.

 In 2006, Taylor's Democratic opponent was Heath Shuler, a native of Swain County and a former quarterback for the University of Tennessee and the Washington Redskins.

 Shuler defeated Taylor, earning 54 percent of the vote to Taylor's 46 percent.
 In December 2007, Taylor announced that he would not seek a rematch with Shuler in 2008.